 physical_address property of the allocated memory buffer instance.
 An IP in

 an overlay can then access the same buffer using the physical address.

-More information about using allocate can be found in the Allocate section.
+More information about using Xlnk can be found in the Xlnk section.

 AXI stream interfaces are commonly used for high performance streaming applications.
 AXI streams can be used with Zynq AXI HP ports via a DMA.